boompig/tysyacha-js/README.md

 - player to the left (next in order) from the dealer is the first to bid

+## Organization

+- The base file is `index.tsx`.
+Start reading there.
+- All the files that are used *only* for the local game are stored in `src/local-game`

+## Routes

+- `/local-ai-game` - Play the Tysyacha game against a local AI

 ## Available Scripts

 In the project directory, you can run: